-What is the Odeon of Heroden Atticus?
+What is the Odeon of Herodes Atticus?

-As you go up the path to the top of the Acropolis, you will find the Odeon of Heroden Atticus.
+As you go up the path to the top of the Acropolis, you will find the Odeon of Herodes Atticus.
 This theater was built in 160 AD by a wealthy Athenian and holds 5000 seats.
 It is used for music, opera, and concerts during Athens festivals that go throughout the summer.
 Even if you don’t have a chance to visit the Acropolis, it is possible to view the stone arch of the Odeon from a distance near the ticket office.

 Who Will Perform at the Odeon of Herodes in Athens?

 In Athens, you will find mainly shows by orchestras and musicians.
-The 2024 festival will welcome live audiences with performances by world class orchestras and musicians at the iconic stage of the Odeon of Herodes Atticus beneath the Acropolis.
+The 2024 festival will welcome live audiences with performances by world-class orchestras and musicians at the iconic stage of the Odeon of Herodes Atticus beneath the Acropolis.
 Among the main acts this year is STING, who will perform on July 5 and 6.
-Also, the Greek National Opera will perform Giacomo Puccini’s Tosca and Giuseppe Verdi’s, La Traviata.
+Also, the Greek National Opera will perform Giacomo Puccini’s Tosca and Giuseppe Verdi’s La Traviata.

 What is the Theater at Epidaurus?